 Ilya began his formal dance training at the Boston Ballet School at the age of nine, and has invested time in the study of music (piano&clarinet), as well as Latin/Ballroom, Argentinian Tango, Horton Modern Technique, and contact improvisation.
 He holds teaching certifications in experiential anatomy based on proprioceptive neuromuscular facilitation with Irene Dowd, Mat Pilates, and Restorative Yoga.
 Vidrin is the founder and director of the Partnering Lab and the arts-based nonprofit organization, Reciprocity Collaborative.

 Alongside his artistic practice, Ilya pursued undergraduate studies in Cognitive Neuroscience and Rhetorical Theory at Northeastern University.
-He completed intensive clinical research training in the Neurology Department at Beth Israel Medical Deaconess Center.
-For three years, he conducted research on non-pharmacological therapies for cognitive and neurodegenerative disorders.
-He went on graduate school at Harvard University, earning a Master’s Degree in Education with a focus on Human Development and Psychology.
+He completed three years of intensive clinical research training in the Neurology Department at Beth Israel Medical Deaconess Center, where he focused on non-pharmacological therapies for cognitive and neurodegenerative disorders.
+He went on to graduate school at Harvard University, earning a Master’s Degree in Education with a focus on Human Development and Psychology.
 At Harvard, he worked on experimental research projects investigating cognitive models of creative practice and empathy, including biofeedback technology, Therapeutically Active Digital Medicine, Transcranial Magnetic Stimulation (TMS), and Somatic Enrichment.
-Focusing deeper on ethics in creative practice, Ilya completed a practice-based PhD funded by the Centre for Dance Research in the United Kingdom under Sarah Whatley and Scott Delahunta.
+Focusing deeper on ethics in creative practice, Ilya completed a practice-based PhD funded by the Centre for Dance Research in the United Kingdom under Sarah Whatley, Scott Delahunta, and Sara Reed.